Kong/docs.konghq.com/app/konnect/service-catalog/integrations/slack.md

 Entity | Description
 -------|------------
-Slack Channel | A Slack channel relating to the Service Catalog service
+Slack Channel | A Slack channel that indicates who owns the Service Catalog service.
+Ideally, this helps users identify who they can contact if they have questions about a service.

 ## Discovery information